SharePoint/sp-dev-training-spfx-web-parts/Demos/03-spfxapi/README.md

 1. Let's test the web part to see what we get.
 Start the local web server using the provided gulp **serve** task:

     ```shell
-    gulp serve --nobrowser
+    gulp serve
     ```

-1. When the browser loads the local workbench, add the web part to he page.
+1. When the browser loads the local workbench, add the web part to the page.
 Notice the values of the page mode & environment type:

     ![Screenshot of the SharePoint local workbench](./../../Images/ex03-webpart-01.png)